LunyScript Architecture

 Size Notes

-- Adapter overall complexity and size similar between engines
+- Adapter overall complexity and size similar between engines (complexity goes down with maturity of engine)

 - As API expands, adapter size grows proportionally but automates well